 There are currently no topics for this game.

-Two releases on Amiga and Atari STThere are two releases of Ishar on Amiga.
-The original in 16 colors and the AGA (amiga chipset) in 256 colors.
-The second is the better release of Ishar because they have fixed bugs so now, you can run quickly in all directions and not only screen by screen.
+ReleasesThere are two releases of the game on Amiga.
+The original in 16 colors and the AGA (Amiga chipset) in 256 colors.
+The second is the better release because of fixed bugs, allowing to run quickly in all directions and not only screen by screen.

 On Atari ST computers there were two releases as well: while the 16 colors version was runnable on all ST machines, the 256 colors version was only supporting the Atari Falcon.